Projection mode :

 Lighting activated :

-Here, we have all of our appearence settings covered, now all you have to do is open your project and play with all the settings to get the result you want, as we discussed before it can be a bit tricky finding the right settings for each option but we are sure that you will find what suits you the best in the viewer, all you have to do is try, all the options are yours.
+Here, we have all of our appearance settings covered, now all you have to do is open your project and play with all the settings to get the result you want, as we discussed before it can be a bit tricky finding the right settings for each option, but we are sure that you will find what suits you the best in the viewer, all you have to do is try, all the options are yours.

 In case of any problem or difficulty, please do not hesitate to contact the platform's team.